grafana/mimir/docs/sources/tools/mimirtool/_index.md

 #### Prepare

-This command prepares a rules file that you upload to Grafana Mimir.
+This `prepare` command prepares a rules file that you upload to Grafana Mimir.
 It lints all PromQL expressions and adds a label to your PromQL query aggregations in the file.
 The format of the file is the same format as shown in [rules load](#load).

-> **Note**: This command does not interact with your Grafana Mimir cluster.
+> **Note:** This command does not interact with your Grafana Mimir cluster.

 ```bash
 mimirtool rules prepare <file_path>...